Let’s Sleep on It, Colorado

 The Importance of Sleep for Your Mental Health

 Sleep significantly affects brain function, and better sleep can lead to better memory, better mood, and better overall health.
 Getting enough sleep has implications for other health behaviors that influence a person’s overall well-being.
-For instance, a good night’s sleep can have important effects on health outcomes, like reducing the risk of obesity, diabetes, and heart disease.
+For instance, have important effects on health outcomes, like reducing the risk of obesity, diabetes, and heart disease.

 On the flip side, a lack of sleep is closely tied to many mental health disorders, like depression, anxiety, bipolar disorder, and schizophrenia, among others.
 This relationship goes both ways: Existing mental health issues can impair a person’s ability to get enough sleep, and getting enough sleep can be a deterrent to developing mental health problems.